ezrablackfish2/Inventory-Bill-Assignment/readme.md

 }

-in headers add authorization :  token provided by login
+if you use postman in headers add authorization :  token provided by login